Chapter Two: The Mighty Minifig

 Skill: d6 - see 4.2: Action

 A minifigs Skill statistic reflects his ability to accomplish goals.
 It's a composite measurement of natural aptitude, intelligence, training, and luck.

-A Skill statistic is always listed as a die roll rather than a number, and a unit rolls that type of die whenever it attempts to use its Skill.
-The minifig's Skill of 1d6 means he rolls one six-sided die each time he makes a Skill Roll (4.2: Action).
+A Skill statistic is always a die size rather than a number, and a unit rolls that type of die whenever it attempts to use its Skill.
+The minifig's Skill of d6 means he rolls one six-sided die each time he makes a Skill Roll (4.2: Action).

-A minifig's Skill rating is used to determine his success or failure whenever he attempts a difficult action, usually to use an object or weapon
+A minifig's Skill rating is used to determine his degree of success or failure whenever he attempts a difficult action, usually to use an object or weapon